 Advisor Partners: Fossil Fuel Divestment: Perspectives After the Oil Bust

-To help curb climate change, and limit our investors’ risks, Green Century has launched a five-year campaign to help stop deforestation caused by the production of soy, cattle, timber, rubber, and palm oil in Asia, Latin America, and Africa.
+To help curb climate change and mitigate risks, Green Century has launched a five-year campaign to help stop deforestation caused by the production of soy, cattle, timber, rubber, and palm oil in Asia, Latin America, and Africa.

 See how the Green Century Funds voted on social, environmental and governance issues at the annual meetings of the companies they own.

-*As of December 31, 2016, no securities mentioned were held in the portfolios of any of the Green Century Funds.
+*As of March 31, 2018, no securities mentioned were held in the portfolios of any of the Green Century Funds.
 References to specific securities, which will change due to ongoing management of the Funds, should not be construed as a recommendation by the Funds, their administrator, or their distributor.